One question often arises when ending a marriage: Does dating during divorce harm your case?

 Dating during a divorce sometimes carries unforeseen and serious consequences when it comes to your case.
-It doesn’t in every situation, but it’s vital to understand the risks and potential costs.
+It doesn’t happen in every situation, but it’s vital to understand the potential risks and costs.

 Dating during divorce, since the marriage is still legally intact, may technically constitute adultery.
 A lot of this revolves around the date of separation—when spouses no longer live together as a married couple and can freely begin new relationships.

 Division of Property

 During the division of property in a divorce, the goal is generally for both spouses to emerge on relatively even footing.
 Beyond that, the idea is for each to maintain a lifestyle equivalent to the one enjoyed during the marriage.

 If that money comes from shared accounts, or one party runs up new debts on joint credit cards, the responsible spouse needs to account for all of that.
-It may influence the division of property.
+This may influence the division of property down the road.